 BCC offers several Associate Degrees for transfer.
-To view the most current list of BCC's Associate Degrees for Transfer and to find out which CSU campuses accept each degree, please meet with a counselor or view online at www.barstow.edu/TCPC-Articulation-Information.html.
+To view the most current list of BCC's Associate Degrees for Transfer and to find out which CSU campuses accept each degree, please meet with a counselor or view online at www.barstow.edu/student-services/transfer-career-center/articulation-agreementstransfer-guarantees.

-Certificate Requirements
+Credit Certificate Requirements

-Barstow Community College shall award a Certificate of Achievement or Career Preparation to students who fulfill the following requirements:
+Barstow Community College shall award certificates to students who fulfill the following requirements:

-- Completion of all course work in a designated certificate program with a "C" or better. - Completion of a minimum of 12 units at Barstow Community College or all required coursework for the Certificate of Career Preparation if less than 12 units.
+- Completion of all course work in a designated certificate program with a "C" or better. - Completion of a minimum of 12 units at Barstow Community College or all required coursework if less than 12 units.